Price Interpretability of Prediction Markets: A Convergence Analysis: Market Model and Trading Process

-On the trader's side, we assume that each trader $j\in\{1,\ldots, J\}$ also adopts an MU function.
-That is, each trader $j$ uses $V_j(\cdot):\mR^I\rightarrow \mR$ to evaluate his/her net wealth position.
-Following the spirit of \cite{sethi2016belief}, the $j$-th trader solves the following problem to decide the amount of securities to trade,
+On the trader's side, we assume that each trader $j\in\{1,\ldots, J\}$ also adopts an MU function, $V_j(\cdot):\mR^I\rightarrow \mR$, to evaluate his/her net wealth position.\footnote{\tb{The choice of trader's MU function $V_j(\cdot)$ is similar to that of the market maker's MU function $U(\cdot)$.
+It can be based on conventional expected utility or constructed using a convex risk measure.
+Typically, in these formulas, the trader's subjective belief is explicitly specified.}} Following the spirit of \cite{sethi2016belief}, the $j$-th trader solves the following problem to decide the amount of securities to trade,